Advikgupta23/OPACOS/README.md

 <img src="./Example_images/4.5_-72.5_age_data.jpeg" alt="Project Diagram" width="400" />
 <img src="./Example_images/4.5_-72.5_age_framework.jpeg" alt="Project Diagram" width="400" />

-The above distributions are calculated keeping around the galactic long. and lat. values as (l,b) = (4.5,-72.5).
-The fist distribution above is of the GAIA data age distribution whereas the second distribution is the synthetic distribution that we got from our framework.
+The above distributions are calculated around the galactic long. and lat. values of (l,b) = (4.5,-72.5).
+The first distribution above is of the GAIA data age distribution whereas the second distribution is the synthetic distribution that we got from our framework.

 <img src="./Example_images/63_-12_feh_data.jpeg" alt="Project Diagram" width="400" />
 <img src="./Example_images/63_-12_feh_framework.jpeg" alt="Project Diagram" width="400" />

-The above distributions are calculated keeping around the galactic long. and lat. values as (l,b) = (63.0,-12.0).
-The fist distribution above is of the GALAH feh distribution whereas the second distribution is the synthetic distribution that we got from our framework.
+The above distributions are calculated around the galactic long. and lat. values of (l,b) = (63.0,-12.0).
+The first distribution above is of the GALAH feh distribution whereas the second distribution is the synthetic distribution that we got from our framework.